 fun greet(name: String = "world") { println("Hi $name") }

 You can omit the return type if it’s obvious.
-Or not.
-Kotlin won’t judge.
-It’ll just infer and move on.
+Kotlin will infer it.

 val mood = if (hour < 12) "☕" else "🔥"